klyd3r/halite/README.md

 2) Macro - if we're not close to any ship just move towards the highest utility target

 # version history
-I submitted really often, given that I didn't have a very robust regression testing framework and there was no real penalty for submitting more.
+I submitted really often, given that I didn't have a very robust regression testing framework and there was no real penalty for submitting frequently.

 versions
 1-100: Most of my macro and micro strategies were already in.
 I got to ~50 rank with these versions.

 ~200: I got to ~30 rank - by data mining my games and tweaking my rush parameters based on how many rush games I was winning vs. non-rush games

-~270: I got to <20 rank - by mining my local replays I suddenly realized that I was losing too many ships through friendly collisions.
+~270: I got to <20 rank - by parsing my local replays I suddenly realized that I was losing too many ships through friendly collisions.
 I reworked my whole navigation and my rank significantly improved.

 The rest of my versions were just random minor tweaks - none of them significantly improved my bot.